 --- What routine maintenance needs to be performed?
 And what happens if it's neglected?

 Day two will consist of one-on-one driving practice in 90-minute sessions and review of concepts from Day 1.
-Each participant will get a chance to practice pre-operational checks and operate a tractor in the field under the supervision of an instructor.
+Each participant will get a chance to practice pre-operational checks and operate a tractor in the field under sg's supervision.
 Practice will be adapted to each participant's comfort level and pace, and will include some or all of the following: starting the tractor, driving straight, reversing, changing gears, and hitching and unhitching a 3-point hitch implement.

 Cost: Sliding scale (see details at bottom of page)